-English Heritage celebrates the age of the motor car with 13 new listings and a new book published through Yale.
+English Heritage has celebrated the age of the motor car with an excellent book.

 These 13 buildings, all listed at Grade II and dating from the turn of the century to the 1960s, chart the rise of motoring from an aspirational pastime for the few to a necessity for the many.
 Among the new listings are a grand Edwardian building decorated with stone tyre motifs in Kensington, a First World War air hangar converted to service cars, rural 1920s filling stations mimicking barns to blend in with the countryside, and a futuristic garage from the 1960s.
 These often little-known buildings provide a rare glimpse into England’s motoring past and how its landscape and architecture were re-engineered to accommodate cars.

 A previous Culture Minister Ed Vaizey said: “There was an undeniably romantic flavour to motoring in the UK during the first half of the twentieth century.
 Cars looked distinctive and many designs we now think of as classics were born in that era.
 What’s less well recorded, however, are the buildings and structures that provided the setting and infrastructure for the golden age of the motor car.
 These listings, and the book being published alongside them, go some way to filling that gap.
 Cars are safer these days and driving far less of an adventure, but some of us still like to embrace our inner Mr Toad, and so it’s great that our motoring heritage is properly recognised in this way.”